Empowerment and personal power are inextricably linked.

 Personal power isn’t a given.
-Some of it develops as a natural part of human growth and new experiences as we go through the phases of life.
+Some of it develops as a natural part of human growth and new experiences, as we go through the phases of life.
 Left there, it’s inconsistent and unreliable.
-It has to be consciously cultivated and owned by the individual.
+It has to be consciously cultivated and embodied by the individual.
 Otherwise it’s too easy to give away, it frays, depletes and disintegrates.

 Any kind of power needs a source and because its nature is to be used, it needs ways to be replenished.
 Power needs efficiency, consistency and steady output.
 Power has systemic requirements.